gregrickaby/nextjs-github-pages/README.md

 Zeit promotes [Zeit Now](https://zeit.co/) as _"The easiest way to deploy your Next.js app"_...and it's really great.
 You should totally use it.
 [Netlify](https://www.netlify.com/) offers a similar service for building modern web apps which is also amazing.

 However, I feel like Ziet and Netlify really want you on _their SaaS_.
-If you're interested in owning your own data, hosting on a SaaS _could be problem_.
-I've found almost no (current) documentation around deploying a NextJS app to Github Pages.
-So, here we are.
-I figured out how and I'm sharing my findings with you.
+If you're interested in owning your own data (like I am), hosting on a SaaS _could be problem_.
+I've also found almost no (current) documentation around deploying a NextJS app to Github Pages.
+Well, I figured it out and I'm sharing my findings with you.

 ## Getting Started